 Tooth decay occurs when bacteria make acid that eats through the layers of a tooth and causes a cavity.
 The more layers of the tooth that are penetrated, the more severe the decay and the higher the likelihood of serious health problems, including severe infection.
 A tooth abscess may form inside the tooth, showing up at the root and spreading to the surrounding bone.

-Gum disease, also known as periodontal disease, affects the tissues and bones that surround the teeth.
+Gum disease, or periodontal disease, affects the tissues and bones surrounding the teeth.
 Like tooth decay, gum disease is caused primarily by a buildup of bacteria in the mouth from poor dental hygiene, which causes plaque to form.
-However, hormonal changes such as those that occur during pregnancy and menopause as well as illnesses that impact the immune system, such as HIV or cancer, can also be responsible.
-During the early stages of gum disease, called gingivitis, gums become enflamed and bleed easily during brushing.
-If not resolved, gingivitis can become periodontitis, causing the gums to pull away from the teeth and form pockets which collect debris and become infected, forming a gum abscess.
+However, hormonal changes such as those that occur during pregnancy and menopause and illnesses that impact the immune system, such as HIV or cancer, can also be responsible.
+During the early stages of gum disease, called gingivitis, gums become inflamed and bleed easily during brushing.
+If not resolved, gingivitis can become periodontitis, causing the gums to pull away from the teeth and form pockets that collect debris and become infected, forming a gum abscess.